The Xometry app works best with JavaScript enabled!

 3. Highly functional composite print materials are more costly than their basic alternatives.

-Listed below are some applications of composite materials:
+Listed below are some industrial applications of composite materials:

 1. Motorcycle fairings, kayaks, boat hulls, and aircraft skins.